What could be in your water?

 Treatment: Chloramine is more difficult to remove from water than free chlorine.
 It can be removed with exactly the same treatment strategies that are used for chlorine, but greater contact time is needed.
 Activated Carbon and reverse osmosis units (with at least two carbon prefilters) should remove chloramine nicely, although in both cases ammonia must still be dealt with.

-The guide value for ammonium (ammonia and ammonium ions) in water is 0.5 mg/l* (ppm).
+The guide value for ammonium (ammonia and ammonium ions) in drinking water is 0.5 mg/l* (ppm).

 Low levels may occur naturally in water after it has passed through various mineral deposits and rock strata.
 Arsenic is present in small amounts in soil and therefore is present in our food.
 It is also in the ocean, which transfers to seafood, especially the filtering mollusks, such as clams and oysters.
 Some arsenic may also be present as a contaminant in meats.